 - 1. Drive combine to align with header. - 2.
 If necessary, adjust trailer screw jack to make the top beam of the header parallel to the combine feeder housing. - 3.
-Lift feeder housing to locate top mounting lugs. - Remove the locking pins located on the trailer mounting brackets, and drop the hooks back from the front beam to release the header from the trailer. - 5.
+Lift feeder housing to locate top mounting lugs. - 4.
+Remove the locking pins located on the trailer mounting brackets, and drop the hooks back from the front beam to release the header from the trailer. - 5.
 Lift header clear of trailer. - 6.
-Connect lower locking clamps of feeder housing to header and also connect drive and hydraulic connection. - 7.
+Connect lower locking clamps of feeder housing to header and also connect drive, hydraulic and electrical connections. - 7.
 Drive clear of trailer.